 How To Use OVA files with VirtualBox

 When you create a virtual machine (VM), the entire setup is contained within a single file.
-Rather than spreading files everywhere like a traditional OS installation, the software encapsulates it into a self-contained file to keep everything tidy.
-This ensures that the VM has everything it needs to function.
-If that file conforms to the Open Virtualization Format, it will be usable in many VM apps including VirtualBox and VMWare.
+Rather than spreading files everywhere like traditional OS installations, the software encapsulates it into a self-contained file to keep everything tidy and in one place, ensuring that the VM has everything it needs to function.
+If that file conforms to the Open Virtualization Format, it will be usable in many VM applications, including VirtualBox and VMWare.

 Use OVA files with VirtualBox